emqx/emqx-docs/en_US/durability/durability_introduction.md

 EMQX provides 2 different client session implementations, each optimized for specific use cases:

-- **Regular sessions**: Sessions that keep their state in the memory of the running EMQX node.
+- **Regular sessions**: Sessions that keep their state in the memory of a running EMQX node.
 Their state is lost when the EMQX node restarts.
 - **Durable sessions**: Sessions that back up their state and received messages in the durable storage.
 They can be resumed after restart of the EMQX node.

 The choice of session implementation depends on the session expiry interval and the `durable_sessions.enable` configuration parameter, which can be set globally or per [zone](../configuration/configuration.md#zone-override).
 The implementation can be selected based on the following criteria: